1 Day in Warsaw

 ul.
 Agrykoli 1

-The vast park surrounding the summer residence of the last Polish king, Stanisław August Poniatowski, is where Varsovians like to go for longer walks.
+The vast garden surrounding the summer residence of the last Polish king, Stanisław August Poniatowski, is where Varsovians like to go for longer walks.
 The park is home to a winter garden, an amphitheatre, and even a Chinese garden.
-The biggest attraction, however, is the park’s permanent residents: the squirrels and peacocks.
+The biggest attraction, however, is the garden’s permanent residents: the squirrels and peacocks.
 Another site worth seeing is the classicistic Palace on the Isle with its enchanting interior design and gallery of paintings.
 More…

 Palace of Culture and Science – 1h

 The best-known and one of the tallest building in the city, the Palace of Culture and Science, was a gift from the Soviet people to the Poles.
 Visible from almost any place in Warsaw, the palace is to Warsaw what the Eiffel Tower is to Paris – the perfect landmark.

 Take the lift up to the 30th floor to see the city panorama from a height of 114 metres.
 The palace also houses theatres, a cinema, museums and trendy bistros, as well as the city’s main Tourist Information Point.

 No other river in Europe is like the Vistula flowing through Warsaw.
 Its natural banks, inhabited by wild fowl, are right next to the city’s boulevards.
 In the summer, the weekend city life comes alive here – trendy bars and clubs, charming bistros, and outdoor events attract both city dwellers and tourists, while the sandy beaches are the perfect place to chill out.
 A cruise down the river to see the city from the water is also an interesting option.